-Licensees (LPC or LPCC) needing to complete graduate-level coursework (up to 12 credits) for the Board of Behavioral Health and Therapy (BBHT) can meet this requirement by enrolling in a wide array of courses* from the list below or our Summer and Fall 2019 CLiP Courses.
+Licensees (LPC or LPCC) needing to complete graduate-level coursework (up to 12 credits) for the Board of Behavioral Health and Therapy (BBHT) can meet this requirement by enrolling in a wide array of courses from the list below or our CE Courses for LPC/LPCC: J-Term and Spring 2021.
 Advantages for a licensee taking one or more of these courses from the University of St. Thomas include:

 - Convenient and flexible schedule with evening and weekend classes